Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 They often nest in hollow stems or drilled holes in wood, where they lay their eggs.
 Because they are not social, they do not produce honey or wax.

-Long-horned bees benefit native ecosystems and human activities and should be appreciated as part of Indiana’s diverse types of bees.
+Long-horned bees benefit native ecosystems and human activities and should be appreciated as one of Indiana’s diverse bee species.

 12. Squash Bee